Pandas Notebook

 )

-Create boolean/conditional columns first, then aggregate them — cleaner and easier to debug than lambda inside agg.
+Build boolean / conditional columns first, then aggregate them.
+Cleaner and easier to debug than a lambda inside agg.